 Let’s get started.

-If you’re wanting a community platform definition, you’re in the right place.
-A community platform is essentially a home for you to house your internal communities.
+If you’re wanting an online community definition, you’re in the right place.
+An online community is essentially a home for you to house your internal communities.
 A central space where your audience and customers can share their ideas, tips, experiences, create bonds over mutual interests, and where you can support your community.

 Whilst many people may have previously relied on social media such as Facebook Groups to create their online communities and build stronger relationships, many are now opting to use online community platforms instead.

-Essentially there are two types of community platforms – free and owned.
+Essentially there are two types of online communities – free and owned.
 Below are community platform examples:

-Free platforms are owned and controlled by a third-party.
+Free communities are owned and controlled by a third-party.
 They are social media platforms such as Facebook, Twitter, and Linkedin, or they can be old school forums such as Quora and Reddit.